 inserting documents one by one.

-If you insert a document without the :_id key, MongoDB Java driver that Monger uses under the hood will generate one for you.
-Unfortunately,
+that Monger uses under the hood will generate one for

-it does so by mutating the document you pass it.
-With Clojure's immutable data structures, that won't work the way MongoDB Java driver authors
+it.
+With Clojure's immutable data structures, that won't work the way

-So it is highly recommended to always store documents with the :_id key set.
+key set.
 If you need a generated object id.
 You do so by instantiating

-org.bson.types.ObjectId without arguments:
+without arguments:

 (ns my.service.server

-doc { :first_name "John" :last_name "Lennon" }]
+doc {:first_name "John" :last_name "Lennon"}]

-(insert "documents" (merge doc {:_id oid})))
+(mc/insert db "documents" (merge doc {:_id oid})))

 To convert a string in the object id form (for example, coming from a

-Web form) to an ObjectId, instantiate ObjectId with an argument:
+Web form) to an ObjectId

 (ns my.service.server